-I. App developers that materially change their data collection or data sharing practices in a way that results in expanded or unexpected collection or disclosure of data shall notify consumers and may be required to obtain consent under Section 5 of the Federal Trade Commission Act.
+J. App developers that materially change their data collection or data sharing practices in a way that results in expanded or unexpected collection or disclosure of data shall notify consumers and may be required to obtain consent in order to satisfy the requirements under Section 5 of the Federal Trade Commission Act.

+K. Companies who endorse this code may test a notice with consumers before or during implementation.
+If that user testing, performed in good faith, shows significant and demonstrable improvement in consumer ease of use or understanding when the short form notice lists only the data elements from the list in II.A that are collected and only the entities listed in II.B with which data is shared, then those endorsers shall have the option to comply with the Code by displaying only the data elements that are collected, and only the entities with which data elements are shared.

 IV.
 Linkage to Data Usage, Terms of Use and/or Long Form Privacy Policies

-In addition to implementing short form notices, participating app developers and publishers shall provide ready access for consumers to each participating app's data usage policy, terms of use, or long form privacy policy, as applicable, and should include explanation of the app's data retention policy, if any exists.
+In addition to implementing short form notices, participating app developers and publishers shall provide consumers ready access to each participating app’s data usage policy, terms of use, or long form privacy policy, as applicable, and if any exists.
+Participating app developers and publishers should include an explanation of the app's data retention policy, if any exists.